-Do you, your family and friends use a reusable bag instead of a disposable plastic one when shopping?
-If not, change your habit and start to use a reusable bag.

-Share or re-use your belongings when you do not need LEVEL 1 2 them anymore.
+- Do you, your family and friends use a reusable bag instead of a disposable plastic one when shopping?
+If not, change your habit and start to use a reusable bag. - Share or re-use your belongings when you do not need them anymore.
 For example, give a good book or a game to a friend.
 Look at the things in your room and in your wardrobe.
 Is there anything you do not want anymore?
-Can you fix or reuse anything, give to charity or sell at a yard sale?

-Invent a new use for a common household rubbish item (plastic bottles, containers, cans, jars, paper, cardboard, wood, bags, boxes), which would otherwise be thrown away.
-For example, you could create artwork or make children's toys.

-The best ways to tackle the problem of growing landfills are the three R's: Reduce - Reuse - Recycle.
+Can you fix or reuse anything, give to charity or sell at a yard sale? - Invent a new use for a common household rubbish item (plastic bottles, containers, cans, jars, paper, cardboard, wood, bags, boxes), which would otherwise be thrown away.
+For example, you could create artwork or make children's toys. - The best ways to tackle the problem of growing landfills are the three R's: Reduce Reuse Recycle.

 Make a collage or a poster to explain how you can reduce your waste, what you can reuse and what can be recycled.
-Display it in your school, home, church, community or youth centre.

-LEVEL 1 2 & With your parents, teacher, leader think of all the ways you can reduce the amount of waste you and your family produce.
+Display it in your school, home, church, community or youth centre. - With your parents, teacher, leader think of all the ways you can reduce the amount of waste you and your family produce.
 Can you reduce, reuse and recycle everything in your house so your rubbish bin is completely empty?
 Try and do it for a week.

+Find out how much time it takes some common rubbish items (paper napkins, eggshells, plastic bags, sponges) to decompose in a landfill.
+Share this information with your parents, teachers and friends.
-LEVEL 2 1 Learn to sew, repair and adapt clothing.

-Find out which products are recyclable in your neighbourhood.
+- LEVEL 2 1 Learn to sew, repair and adapt clothing. - Find out which products are recyclable in your neighbourhood.
 Paper?
 Plastic?
 Glass?
 Metal?
 Aluminium cans?
 Foil?
 CDs?
 Textiles?
 How are they recycled?
 What items are made with recycled materials?
-Make drawings or signs so everyone at home or school knows which items can be recycled and in which recycle bin they should be placed.

-things they no longer want.
-Advertise it in your school, neighbourhood, church, community centre or youth group.

-LEVEL 12 A Hold a fashion show with clothes made from items you can recycle.

-Start your own green diary, where you document your efforts to live a more climate and environmentally friendly way.
-Discuss with others about it.

-Reduce your consumption of unnecessary products by committing NOT to buy at least five things you can do without.
+Make drawings or signs so everyone at home or school knows which items can be recycled and in which recycle bin they should be placed. - things they no longer want.
+Advertise it in your school, neighbourhood, church, community centre or youth group. - LEVEL 2 A Hold a fashion show with clothes made from items you can recycle. - Start your own green diary, where you document your efforts to live a more climate and environmentally friendly way.
+Discuss with others about it. - Reduce your consumption of unnecessary products by committing NOT to buy at least five things you can do without.
 Buy once but well.
-Buy fewer things, but ones that will last for years.

-Research products and textiles made from local natural fibers.
+Buy fewer things, but ones that will last for years. - Research products and textiles made from local natural fibers.
 Encourage your family and friends to buy them.